BY Cara Ameer a broker associate and global luxury agent. You can follow her on Facebook or Twitter.

 Incompetent inspectors

 This one is starting to become a serious problem in our industry.
-Just as the swell of real estate agents has increased as the market has improved over the last few years, so have the number of home inspectors.
+The swell of real estate agents has increased as the market has improved over the last few years, so has the number of home inspectors.

 What is required to become a home inspector varies from state to state.
-Just because some states require licensure does not automatically grant with an inspector sound judgment and the ability to legitimately diagnose/interpret a home’s condition.
+Just because some states require licensure does not automatically mean that an inspector has sound judgment and the ability to diagnose/interpret a home’s condition legitimately.

-A license is never a substitute for competence — ask any seasoned agent who has listed properties the number of times they have had to run interference with an inspector’s report that was full of misdiagnoses.
+A license is never a substitute for competence—ask any seasoned agent who has listed properties the number of times they have had to interfere with an inspector’s report that was full of misdiagnoses.

-The prospect of rookie inspectors who have only been functioning as an inspector barely a year or two — who are running their own shop with virtually no support system and a more experienced inspector to mentor them — is cause for concern.
+The prospect of rookie inspectors who have only been functioning as inspectors for a year or two—who are running their own shop with virtually no support system and a more experienced inspector to mentor them—is cause for concern.

-They are crawling through someone’s largest investment and they don’t know what they don’t know and only know enough to be dangerous.
+They are crawling through someone’s largest investment, and they don’t know what they don’t know; they know only enough to be dangerous.

-Newer inspectors often discount their fees as a way to build their business, and so what looks like a bargain compared to what more experienced and savvy inspectors charge is often at the expense of the transaction.
+Newer inspectors often discount their fees to build their business, and so what looks like a bargain compared to what more experienced and savvy inspectors charge is often at the expense of the transaction.

-Buyers might shop by price alone or an agent gives them a “coupon” that the inspector sent out in an email blast to agents hoping it generates some referrals.
-The agent might be newer and might have not vetted the inspector and doesn’t realize all inspectors, like agents, are not the same.
+Buyers might shop by price alone, or an agent might give them a “coupon” that the inspector sent out in an email blast to agents, hoping it generates some referrals.
+The agent might be newer, have not vetted the inspector, and not realize that all inspectors, like agents, are not the same.

-Although buyers have the right to choose whatever inspector they want, having your own inspection done by a vetted, experienced, adequately insured and a credible inspector can be a huge asset when you run into situations like this.
+Although buyers have the right to choose whatever inspector they want, having your own inspection done by a vetted, experienced, adequately insured, and credible inspector can be a huge asset in situations like this.

 That inspector will be available to consult with you during the home sale process & can assist with running interference if an incompetent inspector cross is involved!